rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 Converting an 🚀 interview into an offer is a long process.
 While it may involve various rounds of discussions, we are often given take-home assignments to test our skills on a near real world problem in the preliminary rounds.
 Although it's a very good way to judge a candidate's proficiency in solving a problem, it may be time consuming and sometimes very frustrating when no feedback is given after hours of hard work.

 But anyway, in this Deep Learning Interview process, we 🤓 are given a food classification dataset which has 101 classes. **[Source](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/)** .
 We need to analyze and preprocess the dataset as well as build deep learning models for performing food classification.
 We are free to choose any Deep Learning framework out there.
+We will use **TensorFlow** for this excercise.

 As this dataset is already present at `tensorflow_datasets` and can be easily downloaded as a [tfds](https://www.tensorflow.org/datasets/catalog/food101) .
 But, we will download raw data and then preprocess it according to our needs to showcase technical skills as real world data may come in any shape and size.